needle-mirror/com.unity.recorder/Documentation~/index.md

 This version of the Unity Recorder is compatible with the following versions of the Unity Editor:

 * 2018.4 and later (recommended)

+### Known issues and limitations

+See the list of current [known issues and limitations](KnownIssues.md) that you might experience with the Unity Recorder – and their workarounds.